alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 Analytic PCASM is data that describes the "content".

-Analytic PCASM would include, non-exclusively:

-1. The content contains the substring "ello"

-2. The content does not contain the word "Goodbye"

-3. The content contains a substring from amongst the following set: ...

-4. The content does not contain a substring from amongst the following set: ...

-5. The hash of the content exists amongst the following set of hashes: ...

-6. The hash of the content does not exist amongst the following set of hashes: ...

-7. The content was matched by a machine-learning classifier with the following training set: ...

 ### Conversation Metadata (**OPTIONAL**)

-Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is an **OPTIONAL** choice for the E2ESM software, but that choice **MUST** be made apparent to participants.
+Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.

-### Non-PCASM

-Information which would not be PCASM would include, non-exclusively:

-1. The content is sent from Alice

-2. The content is sent to Bob

-3. The content is between 1 and 16 bytes long

-4. The content was sent at the following date and time: ...

-5. The content was sent from the following IP address: ...

-6. The content was sent from the following geolocation: ...

-7. The content was composed using the following platform: ...

 ## Backdoor